 Before we touch a club, let's get one thing straight: the golf swing's purpose is to create three things - power, accuracy, and consistency.
 We don't get these by chopping at the ball or using only our arms.
 The golf swing is a rotational movement.
 Imagine the club swinging in a big circle around your body, powered not by your arms, but by the turning of your torso - your hips and shoulders working together.

 If you're new to the game, you might be tempted to move the club up and down, but this robs you of power.
 For experienced players, remembering that the swing is a rounded action can solve countless problems.
-Your body is the engine, your arms and the club are just along for the ride.
+Your body is the engine, and your arms and the club are just along for the ride.
 When we sync up this rotation, we build a motion that is both powerful and repeatable.

 How to Hold the Golf Club: Your Steering Wheel